Deducteam/lambdapi/docs/commands.rst

 ::

-   require boolean
+   require boolean;
-   require church.list as list
+   require church.list as list;

 Note that a required module can optionally be aliased, in which case it can be referred to with the provided name.